sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 ```
 The `Index` traits class deduces to `std::array<int, 3>`, because for each harmonic bond, we need two `int`s
 for the coordinate indices and a third `int` to look up the bond parameters in the `parameters` vector.
-For bonds and dihedrals, the `Index` trait adds an additional one or two `int`s to hold the additional coordinate indices.
+For angles and dihedrals, the `Index` trait adds an additional one or two `int`s to hold the additional coordinate indices.
 Finally, each type of interaction is stored in a `std::tuple`, such that the complete definition of all listed forces
 in the NB-LIB topology looks like this: